graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 update.
-This means that when gradient accumulation is used, whether through the use of pipelining or the ``ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2`` optimizer, the optimizer state variables do not need to be stored in the device memory during the forward and backward propagation of the model.
-These variables are only required during the weight update and so they are streamed onto the device during the weight updated and then streamed back to remote memory after they have been updated.
+This means that when gradient accumulation is used, whether through the use of pipelining or the :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2` optimizer, the optimizer state variables do not need to be stored in the device memory during the forward and backward propagation of the model.
+These variables are only required during the weight update and so they are streamed onto the device during the weight update and then streamed back to remote memory after they have been updated.

-This feature is enabled by default for both pipelining and when ``ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2`` is used.
+This feature is enabled by default for both pipelining and when :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2` is used.

-It can be disabled by setting the ``offload_weight_update_variables`` argument of ``pipelining_ops.pipeline`` or ``ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2`` to ``False``.
+It can be disabled by setting the ``offload_weight_update_variables`` argument of :func:`~tensorflow.python.ipu.pipelining_ops.pipeline` or :class:`~tensorflow.python.ipu.gradient_accumulation_optimizer.GradientAccumulationOptimizerV2` to ``False``.

-This feature requires the machine to be configured with support for `Poplar remote buffers` and if the machine does not support it, it is disabled.
+This feature requires the machine to be configured with support for Poplar remote buffers and if the machine does not support it, it is disabled.

 Offloading variables into remote memory can reduce maximum memory liveness, but it can also increase the computation time of the weight update as more time is